tyoung3/sw/README.md

 On option, StreamWork will read, parse and interpret a network definition file then  create either a:

  * a Go main program,
- * GraphViz .dot file,
+ * a GraphViz .dot file,
+ * a complete GO language project tree

+	After creating a project tree, StreamWork continues to test the generated components and the final generated application.
  * an abstract syntax tree, or
  * a linearized tree.

-Starting with version v0.12.0, Streamwork can also generate and run an entire working project source tree from a network definition, including config logic, and Golang test code.

 swgo script
 -----------

-A bash script, swgo, will build and run a network definition.
+A bash script, swgo, will build and run the Generated GO program from a network definition.
 ```
 echo "(Hello)->(World);" |sw
 ```